 Paying this restitution doesn’t mean that the victims can’t still sue you.
 If someone has a claim against you for damage you caused while you were driving drunk, they can still get an attorney and sue you in civil court.

 The court can also direct you to pay restitution to a public agency (like fire fighters, police, or ambulances) for the cost of emergency response to your drunk driving or drugged driving.
-You can be directed to pay up to $500 in restitution for each agency that responded.
+You can be directed to pay restitution to each agency that responded.

 For second and third OWIs, the court can have a hearing and then decide to commit you to inpatient treatment for alcohol or drug addiction.